 Transitions are found when there are multiple roof levels, or when there is a penthouse on the roof.
 These types of transitions typically involve multiple trades and building components coming together.
 Special care should be given to these details to make sure none of the waterproofing components are delaminating or failing.
 Leaks at transitions are among the most expensive and difficult to repair, so merit diligent attention.

 Parapets are one of the most common points of failure on a roof and should be treated with special care.
 Parapet membranes have the tendency to delaminate from the substrate.
-When membrane delaminates, the seams in the membrane tend to split open under stress and allow water infiltration.
+When the membrane delaminates, the seams in the membrane tend to split open under stress and allow water infiltration.

 Whether your condominium is protected by a flat roof or a sloped one, having a trusted industry professional perform these reviews is important.
-In addition, a similar check list should be performed in the fall before the first snowfall as well.
+In addition, a similar checklist should be performed in the fall before the first snowfall as well.
 Nothing is worse than trying to trace a leak when your roof is covered by two feet of snow.
 Just because you cannot see the problems brewing, or nothing is leaking, doesn’t mean something isn’t happening to your roof.
-At Keller Engineering, our team of professionals are happy to assist you with any of your roof maintenance needs or roof problems.
+At Keller Engineering, our team of professionals is happy to assist you with any of your roof maintenance needs or roof problems.